 Using the Search Tab to Find Journalists

 Most journalists maintain their own social media profiles, so that’s one good place to start looking for them.

 Say you’re a SaaS company and want to find tech journalists to write about your business.

-Just go to the Prospecting > Social Influencers tab and type a keyword like “tech,” or “tech journalist,” for example.
+Just go to the Search > Twitter Influencers tab and type a keyword like “tech,” or “tech journalist,” for example.

 Next, check the filter tag for Journalist.
-Checking “Include” means the engine will specifically search for the words “Journalist, PR, Writer, Author, Editor, and Press in each prospect’s bio.
+Checking “Include” means the engine will specifically search for the words “Journalist, PR, Writer, Author, Editor, and Press in each leads bio.

 Hit enter and add the relevant results to your list.
 Add as many relevant journalists as you can.
-The bigger your prospect pool, the better.
+The bigger your leads pool, the better.

-Once you’ve exhausted all possible prospects from this search, start another one.
+Once you’ve exhausted all possible leads from this search, start another one.

-How about searching for prospects using the keywords “Forbes contributor”?
+How about searching for leads using the keywords “Forbes contributor”?